TheHackerCoding/elite_qualifier/README.md

 # `scraper`

-A random scraper made in Python
+A cool random scraper made in Python

 ## Table of Contents